ompatel-2004/devops-intern-final/README.md

 The container:

-- Runs as a non-root user.
+- Runs as a non-root user
-- Listens on port `8080`.
+- Listens on port `8080`
-- Exposes port `8080`.
+- Exposes port `8080`
-- Provides `/healthz`.
+- Provides `/healthz`
-- Includes a Docker `HEALTHCHECK`.
+- Includes a Docker `HEALTHCHECK`
-- Injects `BUILD_SHA`.
+- Injects `BUILD_SHA`
-- Adds the build identifier to the HTTP response header.
+- Adds the build identifier to the HTTP response header

+---

 ## Build